neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ### 3\) Using FORMAT() function with the flags component

-The following statement uses the FORMAT() function with the `flags` and `with` components in the format specifier:
+The following statement uses the FORMAT() function with the `flags` and `width` components in the format specifier:

 ```
 SELECT FORMAT('|%10s|', 'one');